MichaelArita/testChromeDevTool/README.md

 ## What it does ##

+This is a test.
 This extension adds a new panel to the developer tools.
 The panel contains four buttons:

 * **Inspect H1**: this injects a script into the active page.
 The script uses the [`inspect()` helper function](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/devtools.inspectedWindow/eval#Helpers) to select the first &lt;h1&gt; element in the page in the devtools inspector.